benofbrown/darksouls/DSIII_Low_Death.md

 - Kill *Holy Knight Hodrick*.
 - Go through the graveyard, pick up the *Mortician's Ashes* and *Undead Bone Shard*.
 - Open the short cut gate, then kill the *Curse-rotted Greatwood*.
-- Warp to *Firelink Shrine*.
-- Talk to *Greirat*, he'll offer to go looting.
-Accept his offer.
-- Warp to *Firelink Shrine* again to reset, check that *Greirat* has gone.
-- Sell all your soul items, including boss souls.
-Give the *Mortician's Ashes* to the handmaiden.
-- Buy a *Dagger* and a *Torch*.
-- Level up *Vigour* as much as you can.
-- Burn the *Undead Bone Shard*.
 - Warp to *Crucifixion Woods*.
 - Kill the *Crystal Sage*.
 No buffs required.
 - Kill the two crystal lizards after that for two *Twinkling Titanites*.